breezewish/JITPlot/README.md

 The project encapsuled Win32 API calls and messages so that developers can use event callback to handle the message of controls and use object oriented ways to change the properties (like text) of the control.

-- `ui\control\*`: Encapsuled control classes, buttons, edits, etc.
+- `ui\controls\*`: Encapsuled control classes, buttons, edits, etc.

-- `ui\event\*`: Encapsuled event classes, MouseEvents, KeyboardEvents, etc.
+- `ui\events\*`: Encapsuled event classes, MouseEvents, KeyboardEvents, etc.

-- `ui\event\eventmanager.h`, `ui\control\control.h`: Turn messages into events.

 ### GDI+/GDI Drawing

 You can use either GDI+ or GDI to draw plots.
 If you are using GDI+, you will get antialiased plot lines.
 If you are using GDI, you will get better performance when dragging or scrolling.

+- `plot\provider\gdiprovider.h`: GDI drawer

+- `plot\provider\gdiplusprovider.h`: GDI+ drawer

+### Smooth Scrolling

+You can scale the formula plot by scrolling.
+The canvas will be scaled smoothly by running an easing animation for the scaling.

+- `plot\animation.h`: Easing animation manager

+### User Interactive

+The plot is interactive.
+You can click the plot in the canvas to adjust options, such as plot color.

+- `app.h@_updateCursorHitTest`: Plot hit testing

+- `ribbon.h`: Ribbon context menu

+- `StupidPlotRibbonMarkup.xml`: Ribbon Framework UI definitions

 ## TODO

-- Control: Scroll resize

-- JIT: Support more than 7 operands in XMM registers

-- JIT: Support more functions like `log`, `arcsin`, `arccos`
+- JIT: Support `arcsin`, `arccos`

-- JIT: Support custom functions
+- UI: Support inputing multiple formula expressions

-- UI: A lot to do
+- Util: Export to png

+- Util: Import from csv

 ## Thanks To